 If your child has cancer, talk to the doctor to find out whether treatment will affect your child's future fertility.
 This is important even for young children who have cancer.
 If treatment could affect your child's fertility, ask the doctor to recommend a fertility specialist.
 This specialist can work with your child's medical team to try to preserve fertility.

-ByHealthwise StaffPrimary Medical ReviewerKathleen Romito, MD - Family MedicineAnne C. Poinier, MD - Internal MedicineSpecialist Medical ReviewerFemi Olatunbosun, MB, FRCSC - Obstetrics and GynecologyJimmy Ruiz, MD - Hematology, Oncology
+ByHealthwise StaffPrimary Medical ReviewerKathleen Romito, MD - Family MedicineAnne C. Poinier, MD - Internal MedicineSpecialist Medical ReviewerFemi Olatunbosun, MB, FRCSC, FACOG - Obstetrics and Gynecology, Reproductive EndocrinologyJimmy Ruiz, MD - Medical Oncology, Hematology

 Kathleen Romito, MD - Family Medicine

-& Anne C. Poinier, MD - Internal Medicine & Femi Olatunbosun, MB, FRCSC - Obstetrics and Gynecology & Jimmy Ruiz, MD - Hematology, Oncology
+& Anne C. Poinier, MD - Internal Medicine & Femi Olatunbosun, MB, FRCSC, FACOG - Obstetrics and Gynecology, Reproductive Endocrinology & Jimmy Ruiz, MD - Medical Oncology, Hematology

 To learn more about Healthwise, visit Healthwise.org.